 In the Westward Region, the Kodiak Area state-waters Pacific cod GHL is based on 12.5% of the annual CGOA Pacific cod ABC, the Chignik Area GHL is based on 8.75% of the annual CGOA ABC, and the South Alaska Peninsula Area GHL is based on 30% of the WGOA Pacific cod ABC.
-Legal gear is limited to pot and jig gear during state-waters Pacific cod fisheries in these three areas.
-The 2020 Pacific cod GHLs were 687 mt in the Kodiak Area, 481 mt in the Chignik Area and 963 mt in the South Alaska Peninsula Area.
-Total state-waters Pacific cod catch in the Kodiak, Chignik, and South Alaska Peninsula was 689 mt, 445 mt, and 930 mt, respectively.
-Pot gear vessels took approximately 77% of the total 2020 catch in these state-waters Pacific cod fisheries.
-In the Aleutian Islands Subdistrict state-waters Pacific cod 2020 GHL 6,804 mt.
+The 2021 Pacific cod GHLs were 1,707 mt in the Kodiak Area, 1,195 mt in the Chignik Area and 2,396 mt in the South Alaska Peninsula Area.
+Total state-waters Pacific cod catch in the Kodiak, Chignik, and South Alaska Peninsula was 1,655 mt, 1,063 mt, and 2,128 mt, respectively.
+Pot gear vessels took approximately 78% of the total 2021 catch in these state-waters Pacific cod fisheries.
+In the Aleutian Islands Subdistrict state-waters Pacific cod 2021 GHL 6,804 mt.
 Legal gear is limited to nonpelagic trawl, pots, longline and jig gear during state-waters the Pacific cod fishery.

-The 2020 total state-waters Pacific cod catch for the Aleutian Islands Subdistrict was 6,762 mt.
-The Dutch Harbor Subdistrict state-waters Pacific cod 2020 GHL for pot gear is based on 9% of the annual Bering Sea Pacific cod ABC.
-In 2020, the total state-waters catch for the Dutch Harbor Subdistrict pot gear fishery was 14,029 mt.
+The Dutch Harbor Subdistrict state-waters Pacific cod 2021 GHL for pot gear is based on 10% of the annual Bering Sea Pacific cod ABC.
+In 2021, the total state-waters catch for the Dutch Harbor Subdistrict pot gear fishery was 12,513 mt.
 The Dutch Harbor Subdistrict state-waters Pacific cod GHL for jig gear is 45 mt, which is subtracted from the annual Bering Sea Pacific cod ABC.
-The 2020 harvest for this fishery is confidential due to limited participation.
+The 2021 harvest for this fishery is confidential due to limited participation.

-Estimates of the 2020 sport harvest of Pacific cod are not yet available from the SWHS, but the 2019 estimates were 13,762 fish in the Southeast Region and 11,802 fish in the Southcentral Region.
-The estimated annual harvests for the recent five-year period (2015-2019) averaged 12,222 fish in Southeast Alaska and 20,190 fish in Southcentral Alaska.
+Estimates of the 2021 sport harvest of Pacific cod are not yet available from the SWHS, but the 2020 estimates were 9,253 fish in the Southeast Region and 14,038 fish in the Southcentral Region.
+The estimated annual harvests for the recent five-year period (2016-2020) averaged 9,891 fish in Southeast Alaska and 15,542 fish in Southcentral Alaska.
 Statewide Pacific cod harvest peaked at over 60,000 fish in 2014 and in 2018 was at the lowest level since 2003.